odunayo-akanbi/the-unknown-product-/README.md

 ## Why it matters

+Healthcare today is fragmented as medical information is scattered across multiple hospitals, labs, and clinics.
+This often leads to repeated tests, delayed treatment, missed medical history and poor patient experiences

+MediLink solves this by acting as a single source of truth for every individual’s health data, ensuring healthcare is Connected, Secure and Personalized.

 - **Saves lives** — doctors access critical info fast in emergencies.
 - **Reduces waste** — fewer repeated tests and faster diagnoses.
 - **Empowers patients** — you control who sees your data.